wlabagnara/PlayZed/README.md

 - Learning projects for the ZedBoard

-1. Out of the box check:  See 'InitialCheckOutOfBoxFromSdramBoot.txt'
+1. Out of the box check:  See 'OutOfBox' folder file 'InitialCheckOutOfBoxFromSdramBoot.txt'